Beiyang government: Ascendancy of the Zhili clique (1920–1924)

-Li's new administration was more powerless than his first.
+Li's new administration was even more powerless than his first.
 His cabinet appointments had to be approved by Wu Peifu.
 Wu's growing power and prestige outshone his mentor and superior officer, Cao Kun, which strained relations between the two.
 Cao wanted to become president himself but Wu tried to restrain his ambitions.
 President Li tried to create an "Able Men Cabinet" consisting of experts but he ruined it by arresting Finance Minister Luo Wengan on spurious rumours supplied by the speakers of parliament.
 The cabinet resigned en-masse and Wu was no longer able to shield Li.
 Cao Kun's followers controlled the new cabinet and bribed parliament to impeach Li.
 Next, Cao orchestrated strikes by unpaid police and had the utilities for the presidential manor cut.
 Li tried to take the presidential seal with him but was intercepted.

 Cao Kun spent the next few months promoting his presidency by openly offering five thousand dollars to any member of parliament willing to elect him.
 This created universal condemnation but he was nevertheless elected and was inaugurated on Double Ten Day, 1923 with a new constitution, the only formal constitution promulgated until 1947.
 He neglected his presidential duties and would rather meet with his officers than the cabinet.
 The vice presidency was again left vacant to entice Zhang Zuolin, Duan Qirui, or Lu Yongxiang but none wanted to associate with Cao's infamy.

 In September 1924, the Zhili clique general and Jiangsu governor Qi Xieyuan demanded control of Shanghai, which belongs in his province, from Lu Yongxiang's Zhejiang the last province controlled by the Anhui clique.
 Fighting broke out between the two provinces with Qi quickly gaining ground.
 Sun Yatsen and Zhang Zuolin pledged to protect Zhejiang, sparking the Second Zhili–Fengtian War.
 Zhejiang fell and for the next two months Wu was gradually winning against Zhang.